Part III of the Computer Science Tripos

 Part III students are expected to complete a project worth three modules.
-The formal requirements of this are given via a Head of Department's Announcement, but note that this project and its associated dissertation will focus more on research or research preparation rather than the Software Engineering aspects of a Part II project and write-up.
+The formal requirements of this are given via a Head of Department's Announcement, but note that this project and its associated project report will focus more on research or research preparation rather than the Software Engineering aspects of a Part II project and write-up.

 Relation to M.Phil in ACS

 Directors of Studies are reminded that Part III shares many modules with the M.Phil in ACS but that M.Phil students, being graduates, have Course Advisers (appointed by Department) rather than Directors of Studies.
-Nonetheless it is helpful if Part III students and ACS students meet early in Michaelmas; however, please bear in mind that M.Phil students will need to attend the following sessions and Part III students should attend all but the Health and Safety courses.
+Nonetheless it is helpful if Part III students and ACS students meet early in Michaelmas; however, please bear in mind that M.Phil students should attend all the following sessions and Part III students should attend all but the Health and Safety courses.

 |Course registration and induction, welcome talk and tour from 10:00-12:30 (all students); meetings with Course Advisers from 14:00 onwards (M.Phil in ACS only)||Monday 3 October 2016|